The 34 Best Ways to Keep Your Fitness Members Motivated

 They may not have the winning idea every time—but clients will be pleased to be a part of the process and feel heard.
 If you have a new class on the schedule, personally email clients who tested it out to see what they thought.

-31. Host a pop-up retail event or trunk show
+31. Host a pop-up event or trunk show

 32. Bring in live music

-Working out to a killer playlist is one thing, having the chance to work out to live music is even better.
+Working out to a killer playlist is one thing, having the chance to exercise to live music is even better.
 Invite local musicians to join you in the studio and invite your clients to a memorable sweat sesh.

 33. Celebrate your clients’ anniversaries